Wilbertz/Sudoku-Solver/README.md

 ## Installation <a name="installation"></a>

-This project uses Python 3.7.
+This project uses Python 3.8.
 The relevant Python packages for this project are as follows:

 - numpy
-- pandas
-- io

 ## Project Motivation <a name="motivation"></a>